-- 1. The Executive Director reviews the contract with the Testing Company annually.
+- The Executive Director reviews the contract with the Testing Company annually.
 The President updates the Board at the first meeting of the year regarding the status of the contracts. - 2.
-The current contract defines the responsibilities of the Testing Company and CBIC and establishes a timeline to perform services as mutually agreed.
+The current contract defines responsibilities of the Testing Company and CBIC and establishes a timeline to perform services as mutually agreed.
+Separate contracts are established for the proctored recertification examination and the online recertification examination.
 The extent of services and what projects that will be applied are addressed as part of the budgeting process.